How To Play Killer Lead Guitar Licks That Add Fire & Intensity To Your Guitar Playing - Part 1

 by Tom Hess

-Before reading any further, watch this guitar licks video that demonstrates the main concepts I will be referring to later in this article.
+Before reading any further, watch this lead guitar licks video that demonstrates the main concepts I will be referring to later in this article.
 Watching the video with your full attention will maximize your ability to use the concepts and make your own great guitar licks.
-In addition, the demonstrations in the video will help you get the most out of the guitar soloing exercise I will give you (in the rest of the article) that will add overwhelming intensity to any guitar solo you play.
+In addition, the lead guitar licks demonstrated in the video will help you get the most out of the guitar soloing exercise I will give you (in the rest of the article) that will add overwhelming intensity to any guitar licks you play.
 Watch the video now before continuing to read.

-Step 1: Think of a short lead guitar lick that you are already familiar with and can play well (or improvise one if you like).
-The lick can be in any style or scale and can be at any tempo.
+Step 1: Think of short lead guitar licks that you are already familiar with and can play well (or improvise one if you like).
+Think of guitar licks in any style, scale or tempo.
 Once you have done this, play through the lick several times.

 Step 2: In the video above you hear me demonstrate lots of variations of how to approach the final note of a phrase using ornamental slides.
 Make a list of all these slide variations you hear/see me do in the video, by writing out a descriptive sentence for each idea.
 It is important for YOU to do this (instead of me ‘giving’ you the list) because you will learn so much more by going through the process of training your ears to hear and identify the different nuances that are demonstrated.
 The specific words you use to describe each variation are not important, simply write out some description that makes it easy for you to remember ‘what’ the idea is.
 Write down all the different variations you have identified on paper or in a computer file (you will use it in the next step).
 You may need to watch the video more than once to do this.

-Step 3: To turn your phrase from Step 1 into a much cooler guitar lick, begin to heavily emphasize the final note of your lick using the slide variations you wrote out in Step 2.
+Step 3: To use your phrase from Step 1 to create cooler lead guitar licks, begin to heavily emphasize the final note of your lick using the slide variations you wrote out in Step 2.
 You will notice how the phrase immediately starts to sound more intense simply by changing the way you approach the final note.
 After you play through all the ideas you saw me demonstrate in the video (and you wrote out in Step 2), begin to create your OWN variations on the same phrasing concept.
 There are dozens of ideas for how to implement this simple phrasing element on a single note and you need to challenge yourself to be creative and think of more ideas to experiment with.
-Add your own variations to the list you started writing out in Step 2 (by writing a short descriptive sentence for each) and practice playing through them.
+Make new guitar licks using the list you started writing out in Step 2 (by writing a short descriptive sentence for each) and practice playing through them.

 Step 5: After doing the above steps, choose 3-5 additional lead guitar licks and repeat the previous steps.